 How many of you remember the old commercial from Calgon?
-A woman is laying back in a bathtub filled with water and lots of sudsy bubbles.
-She has had a rough day of dealing with the house, the ever ringing telephone, and the kids making messes.
+A woman is lying in a bathtub filled with water and lots of sudsy bubbles.
+She has had a rough day dealing with the house, the telephone, and the kids making messes.
 She then says those famous words, “Calgon, take me away!”

 I have uttered those words many, many times in my life.
 I have even tried soaking in a huge tub of sudsy bubbles to see if they would wash away my stress.
 Instead of easing my stress level, it just gave me extra time to stew over whatever was bothering me, and it left me with dry skin.
 That was not the result I had hoped for.

 Stress is something everyone has.
 Some people stress over everything, from what they want to eat for lunch, to what purse goes with their outfit. 🙋♀️ Others only stress over large things, such as being sick or having enough money to pay their bills.

 Have you ever noticed all the sayings about stress?

 - Tough times never last, tough people do.

 - Storms never last

 - Live more, stress less

 Having stress, and fixing stress are two different issues.
 I have tried yoga, with meditation, to ease my stress levels.
 This is a calming exercise, and I enjoyed the relaxed mood I could achieve, but it was only a short-term fix.
 I needed a long-term fix, one that can work anywhere and anytime.
 Medications have become a really popular way of handling stress.
 Doctors write prescriptions for “happy pills” all the time.
 This is one of the only ways that some people can cope with everything that is happening in their lives.
 I’m thankful that I’m not in that category, and that I’ve finally tried something that works.